kyagrd/kyagrd.github.io/README.md

 # Other information
-In addtion I am generally intereseted on programming languages related subjects: type systems, automated testing (using solvers), formal verification, subtyping for algebraic datatypes, and other aspects of functional languages.
+In addtion, I am generally intereseted on programming languages related subjects: type systems, automated testing (using solvers), formal verification, subtyping for algebraic datatypes, and other aspects of functional languages.